SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 ```

 The first line
-specifies the macro's name, `OptionSet`,
+specifies the macro's name and its arguments ---
-and the arguments that takes, in this case none.
+the name is `OptionSet`, and it doesn't take any arguments.
 The second line
 uses the `#externalMacro(module:type:)` macro from the Swift standard library
-to tell Swift where the macro's implementation is.
+to tell Swift where the macro's implementation is located.
 In this case,
 the `SwiftMacros` module
 contains a type named `OptionSetMacro`,
 which implements the `@OptionSet` macro.

 Because `OptionSet` is an attached macro,
-its name uses upper camel case
+its name uses upper camel case,
 like the names for structures and classes.
 Freestanding macros have lower camel case names,
 like the names for variables and functions.